 Battle The Winter Sickness

 One threat to your office space that you can’t ignore is the rise in illness during the winter months.
-The CDC reports that flu viruses are most common during the fall and winter.
+Working in winter conditions affects the immune system, and the CDC also reports that flu viruses are most common during the fall and winter.
 The rise in illness often occurs in October and November with a peak time in December and February.
-Arrange for a healthcare provider to provide flu shots for employees in office.
+Arrange for a healthcare provider to provide flu shots for employees in the office.
 By making it convenient you’re likely to have an increased number of employees with an influenza vaccine.
 Additionally, remind employees to stay home if they are sick.
 Your leadership team needs to set the example of following this rule.
 That way, other employees do not feel guilty if they request a sick day.

 Equip Employees For Winter Workplace Safety

 You can only do so much to keep your employees safe, especially once they are off the company premises.
-But their individual preparedness is key.
+But their individual preparedness is key to them staying safe in the cold.
 Encourage employees to take their own measures for winter workplace safety such as:

 As a business, you can also send our winter driving tips and reminders to check road conditions.